Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 Solar Panels

-The right solar panels will trickle feed your leisure batteries and generate enough free electricity from the sun for most peoples needs.
-If you’re wild camping in southern Europe, you should be able to manage indefinitely without electric hook up.
+The right solar panels will trickle feed your leisure batteries and generate enough free electricity from the sun for most people’s needs.
+If you’re wild camping in southern Europe, you should be able to manage indefinitely without an electric hookup.

 Gas Bottles